Trailer Hitch Class Ratings

 Yes, Trailer Hitch Class Weight Ratings are nice to categorize hitches so you know basically what you can tow.
 Yet, as noted above, they are not always consistent from one manufacturer to another.
 Please make sure you read the labels.

-I am a fan of the receiver and drawbar system — except they sometimes “rattle” when towing — but that’s minor.
+I am a fan of the receiver and drawbar system – except they sometimes “rattle” when towing – but that is minor.
 In my personal arsenal, I have several ball mounts with different “drops”, ratings, and ball sizes depending on what I need to tow.
 That makes it super simple to make a switch to one trailer or another.

 Comments